Rand Paul attacker pleads guilty

 Boucher agreed to a plea deal in January over the November 3 incident.
 Federal prosecutors have said they will pursue a 21-month jail sentence against him.

-Paul sustained six broken ribs and bruised lungs in the incident, which stemmed in part over a dispute over landscaping.
+Paul sustained six broken ribs and bruised lungs in the incident, which stemmed in part over a dispute about landscaping.

+Defense attorney Matthew Baker told CNN, regarding sentencing, the defense will "ask in general terms for mercy and leniency and hope the court will give it thoughtful consideration and consider a probated sentence."